leapdeck/HubforOpenSource/README.md

 ### Opensource Devs

 ### • [Altair](https://github.com/altair-graphql/altair)
-A feature-rich GraphQL Client for all platforms by [imolorhe](https://github.com/imolorhe)
+A feature-rich GraphQL Client for all platforms.
+By [imolorhe](https://github.com/imolorhe)

 ### • [Afam Flashcard Game](https://github.com/bware218/afam-history-flashcards)
-Interactive Flashcard Game for learning African American history by [bware218](https://github.com/bware218)
+Interactive Flashcard Game for learning African American history.
+By [bware218](https://github.com/bware218)

 ### • [AI Cultural Journalist](https://github.com/hermanjustino/ai-journalist)
-The AI Cultural Journalist is an autonomous platform that tracks and analyzes academic publications and news media discussing African American Vernacular English (AAVE). by [hermanjustino](https://github.com/hermanjustino)
+The AI Cultural Journalist is an autonomous platform that tracks and analyzes academic publications and news media discussing African American Vernacular English (AAVE).
+By [hermanjustino](https://github.com/hermanjustino)

 ### • [African American Heritage Trail: Cambridge](https://github.com/hillc255/CambridgeTrails)
 This is an Android walking trail application.
 The purpose of the application is to teach users about the history of African Americans in Cambridge, MA.
 By [hillc255](https://github.com/hillc255)